The White Room (KLF album)

 The White Room is the fourth and final studio album by British electronic music group the KLF, released on 4 March 1991.
 The album features versions of the band's hit singles, including "What Time Is Love?", "3 a.m.
-Eternal", and "Last Train to Trancentral".
+Eternal", "Justified and Ancient" and "Last Train to Trancentral".
 Originally scheduled for 1989 as the soundtrack to a film of the same name, the album's direction was changed after both the film and the original soundtrack LP were cancelled.

 Most tracks on the original album version are present in the final 1991 release, though in significantly remixed form.
 The White Room was supposed to be followed by a darker, harder complementary album The Black Room, but that plan was abandoned when the KLF retired in 1992.
 On 23 April 2021, a re-edited version of the album was officially released on streaming platforms, in a series of digital reissues, as The White Room (Director's Cut), featuring new edits of original tracks from 1989 to 1990 sessions.